In the Place of a Parent: How the Courts View In Loco Parentis

 What does it mean to act in loco parentis?

-In loco parentis can become a major factor in custody cases where one party, although not a biological mother or father, has played a significant role in a child’s life and wishes to ask the court for some kind of custody status.
+In loco parentis relationship can become a major factor in child custody disputes where one party, although not a biological mother or father, has played a significant role in a child’s life and wishes to ask the family law court for some kind of custody status.
 We often see it in families with stepchildren, with grandparents who are intimately involved in the care of a child, as well as between unmarried couples and same-sex couples.

-What are the requirements to act in loco parentis?
+What are the requirements in family law to act in loco parentis?

-It is up to the court to decide if an individual does indeed fulfill the criteria of being in loco parentis.
-But being given the status by the court does not guarantee or grant custody.
+It is up to the court to decide if an individual does indeed fulfill the criteria to act in place of the parent.
+But being given the loco parentis status by the court does not guarantee or grant custody.
 It simply means the court has decided the individual has standing to pursue custodial rights.
 There are three main factors that determine if a person is adequate to act in loco parentis: the discharge of parental duties, the asumption of parental status and the consent of the parent.

 Technically it is also required that the person filing to act in place of the parent must have lived with the child for over six months.
 If grandparents want to file for custody the child must has lived with them for 12 months before the parents have taken the child back.

 Family dynamics today can be very complicated and every situation is different.
-If you believe you should have rights to the custody of a child, even partial custody, you need to seek the advice of legal counsel.
-Case law on this matter varies and the best way to ensure you are awarded in loco parentis standing and therefore have the right to pursue custody is to have us review the specifics of your situation and determine the best course of action moving forward.
+If you believe you should have rights to the custody of a child, even partial custody, you need to seek for specific legal advice of legal counsel.
+Case law on this matter varies and the best way to ensure the court will award you in loco parentis standing and therefore have the right to pursue child custody is to have us review the specifics of your situation and determine the best course of action moving forward.
 Call us (717) 502-5000.

 Other Frequently Asked Questions About In Loco Parentis